doubleedesign/deakin-ontrack-reloaded/README.md

 # <img src="frontend/public/ontrack-reloaded.svg" width="50" alt="" style="position:relative; top:10px"> OnTrack Reloaded

-Custom client to view data from Deakin University's OnTrack assessment system, used for IT and CS units.
+Custom client to view data from Deakin University's OnTrack assessment system, used for IT and CS units. **Now with a sprinkling of DeakinSync & CloudDeakin data!**

 I'm building this as a learning exercise and to find ways to view and track my course progress and upcoming assessment information that work better for me than the current OnTrack interface.